-Students requesting a transfer to another college or university prior to completing their program of study with the USU must be current on their financial obligations and will be required to pay the transfer fee.
-Please refer to the Tuition and Fees section in this Catalog.
+Students requesting a transfer to another college or university prior to completing their program of study with USU must be current on their financial obligations.

 International Student Vacations

 An F-1 student at an academic institution is considered to be in status during vacation.
 An F-1 student at United States University (USU) is eligible for vacation after they have completed and remain in good academic standing after one (1) academic year.
 Vacations are limited to two (2) 8-week sessions per year after the completion of at least one (1) academic year.
 Vacations are not mandatory and students may continue to attend year round.